FRBCesab/worldpa/README.md

 Overview
 --------

-The R package is an interface of the World Database on Protected Areas (WDPA) hosted in the Protected planet website: [https://www.protectedplanet.net](https://www.protectedplanet.net).
-The main function, `get_wdpa()` downloads spatial shapefile of protected areas at three different levels: country, region or the world.
+This R package is an interface to the World Database on Protected Areas (WDPA) hosted on the Protected planet website: [https://www.protectedplanet.net](https://www.protectedplanet.net).
+It allows user to download spatial shapefiles of protected areas (PA) for world countries using the WDPA API ([https://api.protectedplanet.net](https://api.protectedplanet.net)).